 The payment of tuition each semester is a part of registration.
-Any exceptions to the usual payment of tuition must be directed through Mr. Randy Redd, Vice President for Finance and Operations.
 The student must be in good standing with all Seminary offices in order to complete enrollment each semester.

 With the approval of the Doctoral Programs Committee, one session may be spent in study at another institution.
-No credit toward this degree is given for work done in other schools unless the student has first been approved for the doctor of philosophy program at Mid-America Baptist Theological Seminary.
-Any Exceptions must be approved by the Doctoral Programs Committee.
+No credit toward this degree is given for work done in other schools unless the student has first been approved for the Doctor of Philosophy program at Mid-America Baptist Theological Seminary.
+Any exceptions must be approved by the Doctoral Programs Committee.
 This request must be submitted in writing to the Associate Dean of the Doctoral Programs for evaluation by the committee.